annetutil/gnetcli/docs/new_device.md

-### New vendor
+### New device
-This is an example how to make config for a new vendor.
-See full documentation here.
+This is an example how to make a config for a new vendor.
+See full documentation [here](architecture.md).

 Here we are playing with qfx in docker:

 ```shell
 docker run -it -p 2222:22 --privileged aninchat/vr-vqfx:19.4R1.10
 ```

 Let's start with an empty config:

 ```yaml
 # gnetcli_conf.yaml
 devices: